muriukialex/MoviesFinder/README.md

 ## Bonus Features

-In addition to the main features, the following bonus features have been implemented:
+In addition to the main features, the following features have also been implemented:

--   Pagination: Display multiple pages of search results, allowing users to navigate through the movie list.
--   Sorting: Sort search results by different criteria, such as rating or release date.
--   For Movie Ratings - Movies Ratings presented rely on the IMDb platform.
+-   Pagination
+-   Filter movies by genre

 ## How to Run Locally